InesPM/ines-pastor-marazuela/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a final year PhD student in astrophysics at the Anton Pannekoek Institute (University of Amsterdam), working on fast radio burst searches with the Apertif radio telescope.
-I completed my Master at the Université Paul Sabatier (Toulouse, France) in 2018, and I am originally from Segovia, Spain.
+Hello!
+I'm Inés, a Rubicon Research Fellow in astrophysics at the Jodrell Bank Centre for Astrophysics (University of Manchester, UK).
+I study Fast Radio Bursts (FRBs), a mysterious type of astrophysical transient that comes from very distant galaxies, only last a few milliseconds, and we only see in radio waves.
+To look for these FRBs, I used the Apertif radio telescope in the Netherlands during my PhD, and now I'm using the MeerKAT radio telescope in South Africa.
+I finished my PhD in November 2022, and before that I completed my Master's degree at the Université Paul Sabatier (Toulouse, France) in 2018.
+I was born and raised in the beautiful town of Segovia, in Spain.

+{{< icon name="download" pack="fas" >}} Here you can find my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}PhD thesis{{< /staticref >}}.
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.